-There is some powerful imagery in Ensemble Theatre Company production of The Romans in Britain.
+There is some powerful imagery in Ensemble Theatre Company’s production of The Romans in Britain.

 Rape, patricide, and a stage strewn with bodies, The Romans in Britain chronicles the horrors of imperialism from the Roman invasion of Britain to the Northern Ireland conflict.
-That imagery is undermined though as playwright Howard Brenton adds little to the conversation.
+Unfortunately, however, that imagery is undermined as playwright Howard Brenton adds little to the conversation.
 Instead, it simply becomes another, although brutally graphic, reminder that history has a nasty way of repeating itself.

-Writing in The Guardian of his play’s revival in 2006, Brenton called the original 1980 production of The Romans in Britain an experiment of its time, albeit one that courted controversy and legal action as a result of its rape scene.
-Twenty-five years later, Brenton writes that The Romans in Britain was “not an experiment any more – it’s just a play”.
-To be fair, while hoping audiences have “a good night out”, Brenton does draw new parallels to American imperialism, and his country’s complicity in more contemporary military conflicts.
-But again, while exposing those new parallels may put The Romans in Britain in a contemporary context, it is nothing new.
+Writing in The Guardian of his play’s revival in 2006, Brenton called the original 1980 production of The Romans in Britain an experiment of its time, albeit one that courted controversy and legal action due to its rape scene.
+Twenty-five years later, Brenton writes that The Romans in Britain was “not an experiment any more – it’s just a play.”
+While hoping audiences have “a good night out,” Brenton does draw new parallels to American imperialism and his country’s complicity in more contemporary military conflicts.
+But again, while exposing those new parallels may put The Romans in Britain in a modern context, it is nothing new.

 Adding to the play’s powerful images are Heipo Leung’s set, combined with Scott Zechner’s wonderfully atmospheric lighting.
-Costume designer Julie White succeeds in the various time periods (although the Joe Boxers visible beneath druid clothing on one actor was distracting).
+In addition, costume designer Julie White succeeds in the various periods (although the Joe Boxers visible beneath druid clothing on one actor was distracting).

 I must admit that reading Brenton’s article in The Guardian is an eye-opener in more ways than one.
-In it, the playwright also mentions Sarah Kane’s Blasted as another example of “busting theatrical norms”.
+The playwright also mentions Sarah Kane’s Blasted as another example of “busting theatrical norms.”
 Is it a mere coincidence that director Wolfe directed Kane’s play for Pi Theatre last year?
 Perhaps.
-In the end though, both are very much cut from the same cloth, with powerful images but little emotional resonance.
+In the end, though, both are very much cut from the same cloth, with powerful images but little emotional resonance.